-The Tutoring Allocation supports school boards in initiating and expanding before- and after-school, weekend, and summer tutoring programs that provide extra help to students who are not yet achieving the provincial standard in reading, writing, or mathematics.
-Tutoring supports may be targeted towards supporting successful transition into a destreamed Grade 9 program and supporting learning recovery for students that may continue to experience challenges as a result of the COVID-19 pandemic.
+The Tutoring Allocation supports school boards in initiating and expanding beforeand after-school, weekend, and summer tutoring programs that provide extra help to students who are not yet achieving the provincial standard in reading, writing, or mathematics.
+Tutoring supports may be targeted towards supporting successful transition into a de-streamed Grade 9 program and supporting learning recovery.

 School boards can work with schools to design and structure the tutoring programs to best fit their students' needs.
-The ministry encourages partnerships with existing community-based organizations that provide tutoring services for students, as well as for students who may continue to face barriers to success as a result of the COVID-19 pandemic.
+The ministry encourages partnerships with existing community-based organizations that provide tutoring services for students, as well as for students who may continue to face barriers to success.